Comcast Xfinity Raises their Modem Rental Fee Again. Stop Paying it.

 3. TP-Link AX1800 – Wi-Fi 6: up to 1800Mbps (1200Mbps on the 5 GHz band + 574Mbps on the 2.4 GHz band

-Or, future-proof with a Wi-Fi 6E router, which can connect over 8 devices and adds a 6GHz band:
+Or, future-proof with a Wi-Fi 6E or Wi-Fi 7 router, which can connect over more devices and adds new bands and channels to reduce interference:

 With most of these modem and router combos, you will pay a 1-time cost and then save the $180 (xFi gateway) or $300 annually (xFi complete) that Xfinity will charge, and then save that amount for many years to come.
 It’s really not that hard, I promise.
 Buy a modem and a router, connect your cable internet line, power them up, and you’re good to go!
 Money in the bank.